ucldc/ingest_deploy/README.md

 When establishing the entries, you'll need to determine the harvesting endpoint: Nuxeo, OAC, or an external source.

-### 2. <a name="deepharvest">Pre-processing files from Nuxeo</a>
+### 2. <a name="deepharvest">Pre-processing files from Nuxeo ("deep harvesting")</a>

-If harvesting from Nuxeo ("deep harvesting"): once you've added the collection(s) to the Collection Registry, you'll need to complete the following steps:
+If harvesting from Nuxeo: once you've added the collection(s) to the Collection Registry, you'll need to complete the following "deep harvesting" steps.
+The process processes files from the "Main Content File" section in Nuxeo, to prepare the resulting formats for display in Calisphere.
+Here's what the process does:

+1. It stashes a high quality copy of any associated media or text files on S3:
+* If image, creates a zoomable jp2000 version and stash it on S3 for use with our IIIF-compatible Loris server.
+Tools used to convert the image include ImageMagick and Kakadu
+* If audio, stashes mp3 on s3.
+* If file (i.e. PDF), stashes on s3

+2. Creates thumbnail and stash on S3:
+* If video, creates a thumbnail and stash on S3.
+Thumbnail is created by capturing the middle frame of the video using the ffmpeg tool.
+* If PDF, creates a thumbnail and stash on S3.
+Thumbnail is created by creating an image of the first page of the PDF, using ImageMagick.

+In addition, the process compiles full metadata and structural information (such as component order) for all complex objects, in the form of a `media.json` file.

+To run the "deep harvest" process:

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection
 * Choose `Queue Nuxeo deep harvest` drop-down.